Rigid Invariant Sliced Wasserstein via Independent Embeddings: Methodology

-For the rest of the paper, we denote the RISWIE distance by $D$ unless stated otherwise.
 This definition only requires considering the relative sign difference between any two axes that are compared because $W_2$ is invariant under simultaneous reflection in one dimension.
 Thus, the minimization is equivalent to evaluating all possible axis pairings together with all possible sign assignments for each pairing.
-We require the distributions to be centered at 0 (by subtracting off the mean).
+We additionally assume the distributions are centered with mean 0.

 The embeddings $\phi_j$ and $\psi_j$ are user-friendly and may be obtained via linear (e.g. PCA) or nonlinear (e.g. diffusion maps) dimensionality reduction techniques \citep{Coifman2006Diffusion}, or other data-dependent procedures.
 This formulation avoids requiring a common projection basis, since alignment is performed directly between the one-dimensional pushforwards of $\mu$ and $\nu$.